amaryfilo/connect-wallet/readme.md

 ## Features

 - Connect to any blockchains.
-- Add Contacts by providing contract address and abi code.
+- Add Contracts by providing Contract address and ABI code.
 - Work with Contracts methods.
 - Check transactions in blockchain.